MECCE-Stacked-white

 A partnership between the UNESCO Global Education Monitoring (GEM) Report and the MECCE Project is generating new insights on country approaches to climate change communication and education (CCE).
 The profiles offer a comparative perspective of country progress on Action for Climate Empowerment (ACE) and Sustainable Development Goal (SDG) Targets 4.7 and 13.3.
 The profiles aim to promote peer learning and policy dialogue between countries on CCE.

-A total of 50 country profiles have been completed to date, and another round will be completed in 2023.
+We are excited to launch 30 new country profiles at COP28!
+That brings the total number of country profiles to 80.
 The country profiles are also available on the GEM Report’s PEER website at education-profiles.org.
 Select country profiles are also available in Spanish or French.

 LIST OF COUNTRIES